ohaiiphee/Soft_Dev_I/README.md

     Simulate the Austrian lottery by generating a set of 6 unique random numbers between 1-45.

 ## Homework 4
+    Check the lyrics of several songs and award each one a score based on a fictional formula.The lyrics are read from the `.txt` files, and the formula was given by the prof.:
+        - SAW: Sum of the lengths of all the words
+        - SUW: Sum of the lengths of all unique words
+        - SCAW: Sum of the counts of word lengths (all words)
+        - SCUW: sum of the counts of word lengths (unique words) **`Score = (SCAW - SCUW) / (SAW - SUW + 1)`**

 This repo is meant to showcase my learning journey - feedback is welcome, I am trying to improve! :)